Lake Mary is 2371 acres with a lot of natural shoreline. Lake Mary has a reputation as a good all around family fishing lake.

 Fish Stocked by Species for the Last Ten Years

-This is our 15th summer on Lake Mary.
+We are now booking our 16th summer on Lake Mary.
 Give us a call; we are look forward to meeting you and sharing our unique resort.
 As resort owners we truly love what we do!
 We are ready to help you create memories and traditions.
 You truly become family at Westridge Shores Resort.